-- Roll of Burlap
+- Roll of 5.5” Wide Burlap

 - Hot Glue Gun and Glue Sticks

-Place some hot glue on the inside of your shower ring at the place where it snaps closed.
+Next, place a small dot of hot glue on the inside of your shower ring at the place where it snaps closed.

-Fold the unfinished sides to the middle and secure with hot glue.
+Now, fold the unfinished sides to the middle and secure with hot glue.

 Next, fold the finished sides to the middle and, again, secure with hot glue.